 AWS Lambda vs EC2: Comparison of AWS Compute Resources

-Cloud Foundry Foundation, a non-profit organisation that overlooks the open-source cloud computing projects, conducted a global survey recently consisting of 550 users.
-The survey results made it evident that 31% which is 169 of them are already using serverless architecture.
+Cloud Foundry Foundation, a non-profit organization that overlooks the open-source cloud computing projects, conducted a global survey recently consisting of 550 users.
+The survey results made it evident that 31% which is 169 of them are already using a serverless architecture.

 When further asked which platform they are using, 77% said AWS Lambda.
-FaaS services like AWS Lambda are becoming popular since they enable an organisation to build agile and scalable applications than server-based applications, for example, EC2.
+AWS Lambda is becoming popular for serverless application development since they enable an organization to develop scalable software and applications than server-based applications, for example, EC2.